lucaz88/FunTraits/Readme.md

 #### Prepare input files

-You can either try the WF with the test genomes provided in the folder `input_genomes`, or you can delete them and place your desired genomes in that folder.
+You can try the WF with the test genomes provided in the folder `input_genomes`.
+If you wanna run the WF on your desired genomes you can either:

-Genomes are expected to be placed in that specific folder (i.e. `input_genomes`), have the extension `.fna` and not be compressed.
-However you can change these parameters by editing the variables `genome_dir` and `genome_ext` in the file `workflow/Run_FunLuca.smk`.
+* copy their fasta files into the folder `input_genomes` and delete the test genomes.
+Fasta are expected to have the extension `.fna` and not be compressed.
+* in the file `workflow/Run_FunLuca.smk`, edit the parameters `genome_dir` to specify a custom folder for the fasta files, `genome_ext` for alternative extension (e.g. `.fa`) and/or set `genome_compressed` to `True` if fasta are compresed

 #### Edit the Snakemake config file